-In FY24 and beyond, we will continue to expand our network and collaborate with other agencies like the Green Building Council of Australia and the Supply Chain Sustainability School to continue to work toward eradiating modern slavery.
+In FY25 and beyond, we will continue to expand our network and collaborate with other agencies like the Supply Chain Sustainability School to continue to work toward eradicating modern slavery.

 ASSESSMENT AND COMMITMENT

 Assessing effectiveness

 Gamuda continuously assesses and looks to improve its operations and supply chains to remove risks of all forms of modern slavery in the workplace.